Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 Q1.
 Looking at the code,
 ![[Pasted image 20250922154605.png]]
-the vulnerability turns out to be in the part that while the first argument has the buffer overflow vulnerbaility, yet is modified at the end of the function.
+the vulnerability turns out to be in the part that while the first argument has the buffer overflow vulnerability, yet is modified at the end of the function.

 ![[Pasted image 20250922154645.png]]
-While the login is only denied by cheking the check_failed flag, it is located under the username input.
+While the login is only denied by checking the check_failed flag, it is located under the username input.
 By changing the check_failed flag in to 0 using buffer overflow, it is possible to login to the system.
-Since uname_len is 16bytes,enter 17bytes total with 0 at the end.
+Since uname_len is 16bytes enter 17bytes total with 0 at the end.

 WCK51234123412340 would be my username to login.
 Password here is irrelevant.